Kyp Malone: Biography

 Malone is in the band Ice Balloons and is also a member of The Yams Collective.
 He has also worked with Miles Benjamin Anthony Robinson, including producing Robinson's 2009 album Summer Of Fear.

 In 2009, he released an album under the name Rain Machine, later touring to support the record.
 The album was produced by Ian Brennan.

-Malone has also toured and played with Jolie Holland, and was an influence and early champion of singer-songwriter Sharon Van Etten.
+Malone has also toured and played with Jolie Holland, and was an influence on and early champion of singer-songwriter Sharon Van Etten.

 He has recorded with the Malian band Tinariwen on their 2011 release Tassili.
 The album was recorded in the Algerian desert near the Libyan border.

 Malone was included in the 2002 Bay Area indie film Scumrock.
 In 2015, Malone made a cameo on the TV series Broad City, playing a music store clerk in the episode "The Matrix".

+In 2017, Malone collaborated with artist Kris Lemsalu creating the performance Going Going for the Performa 17 biennial.

 He provided some of the music for the 2018 documentary film Dreaming of a Vetter World.

-He worked in the science fiction film Doors (2021) as Jamal.
+Malone acted in the 2021 science fiction film Doors.

+Malone produced and played synthesizer on Matana Roberts' 2023 album Coin Coin Chapter Five: In the Garden.